waggle-sensor/beehive-server/publishing-tools/README.md

 A complete example is given at `examples/example-plenario.sh`.
 It uses the `examples/plenario` project metadata, the `examples/climate.csv` sensor metadata and sample data `examples/recent.csv`.

-We will reference this example, as we walk through the details of building a complete pipeline here.
+We will reference this example, as we walk through the details of building the following complete pipeline:

 ```
                   project metadata